mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 }
 ```

-The factory design has three key components:
+The factory design has three key design elements:

 ### 4.1.
 Generic Response Type

 The `<ResponseType>` parameter defines the LLM service's return type.
 For services returning simple text, use `String`
-instead of complex structures like `Poem` or `AnalysisReport`.
+instead of complex structures.

 ### 4.2.
 Constructor Parameters